hbk1414/aureon/FIREBASE_SETUP.md

 ## 4. Enable Firestore Database

+**IMPORTANT**: You need to enable Firestore Database for the app to work properly.

 1. In the left sidebar, click on "Firestore Database"
 2. Click "Create database"
-3. Choose "Start in test mode" for now
+3. Choose "Start in test mode" for now (allows read/write access for testing)
-4. Select a location (choose one closest to your users)
+4. Select a location (choose one closest to your users, e.g., europe-west1 for Europe)
 5. Click "Done"

+Note: The Firestore transport errors you're seeing indicate that Firestore Database hasn't been created yet.
+Once you create the database, these errors will disappear.

 ## 5. Security Rules (Optional - for production)